pip-services/pip-services-docs/content/en/net/commons/random/random_text.md

 > `public static` string Phone()

-- **returns**: string -  a random phone number.
+- **returns**: string - random phone number.

 #### Phrase
-Generates a random phrase which consists of few words separated by spaces.
+Generates a random phrase which consists of a few words separated by spaces.
-The first word is capitalized, others are not.
+The first word is capitalized, the others are not.

 > `public static` string Phrase(int size)

 - **size**: int - (optional) minimum string length.
-- **returns**: string -  a random phrase.
+- **returns**: string -  random phrase.

 #### Phrase
 Generates a random phrase which consists of few words separated by spaces.
-The first word is capitalized, others are not.
+The first word is capitalized, the others are not.

 > `public static` string Phrase(int minSize, int maxSize)

 - **minSize**: int - (optional) minimum string length.
 - **maxSize**: int -  maximum string length.
-- **returns**: string -  a random phrase.
+- **returns**: string -  random phrase.

 #### Stuff